QuantEcon/lecture-source-py/source/rst/additive_functionals.rst

 In this lecture, we describe both  additive functionals and multiplicative functionals.

-We also describe  and compute  decompositions of additive and multiplicative processes into four components
+We also describe and compute decompositions of additive and multiplicative processes into four components:

 #. a **constant**